sanyassyed/DataEngineering_Analysis_Netflix_Data_ETL_Pipeline/README.md

 # Netflix Data Pipeline Project

-This project demonstrates the development of a data pipeline to extract, load, and analyze a Netflix dataset.
-The goal is to create an end-to-end data engineering solution that automates data ingestion, transformation, and storage in a PostgreSQL database, with the ability to perform analytics using pgAdmin.
+This project demonstrates the development of an end-to-end data engineering solution that automates data ingestion, transformation, and storage in a PostgreSQL database, with the ability to perform analytics using pgAdmin.
+It follows a modular monolithic architecture, where PostgreSQL and pgAdmin are decoupled into separate containers but orchestrated together using Docker Compose.
+This approach leverages containerization for ease of setup and management, while maintaining tight integration, making it suitable for smaller-scale data engineering solutions.

 ## Project Overview
 The pipeline is designed to showcase key data engineering skills such as data extraction, transformation, and loading (ETL).
 It uses containerized services (PostgreSQL and pgAdmin) to ensure a portable and easy-to-setup environment.
 Data is pulled from a public Netflix dataset available on Kaggle, loaded into a PostgreSQL database, and made available for querying and analysis through pgAdmin.
 The pipeline is built using Docker to create an isolated environment for running and managing services.